hellsmile/hellsmile/README.md

 <p align="center"> i dont roleplay, even w the whole 'sighs' 'head in hands' etc im not ACTUALLY roleplaying

-<p align="center"> -

-<p align="center"> i DISPISE zennezu so if im in my me(zenitsu) skin dont talk about nezuko around me if all ure gonna do is mention how im a simp n stuff (aimed)

 <p align="center"> dni if u lovemail tanjiro, hanako, osamu, or chika. i love them more than u